Skip to main content

 I am willing to ask questions before decisions are made, ask for the information residents need, and keep track of issues over time.

-Barons does not need discussion for the sake of discussion.
-It needs people who come prepared, engage with the issues, and stay focused on decisions that move the community forward.
+Barons needs people who engage with the issues, think carefully about the trade-offs, and stay focused on decisions that move the community forward.